es-meta/esmeta/README.md

 ### Meta-Level Static Analyzer for ECMAScript

+> :NOTE:
+> The meta-level static analyzer is temporarily removed from the current version
+> of ESMeta.
+We are working on the improvement of the meta-level static analyzer
+> for ECMAScript/JavaScript programs.
+We will re-introduce this feature in the
+> future version of ESMeta.

 ESMeta also supports a meta-level static analyzer for ECMAScript/JavaScript programs based on mechanized specifications extracted from ECMA-262.
 A